Why can I not be more important than a phone? She asks... when did I become that guy.

 "Yeah, whatevs.
 Talk to the hand."

-He laid a glare on Jasmine.
-"Do you see what I put up with?"
+He locked eyes with Jasmine.
+“See what I put up with?"

 "Maybe you're right."
-Jasmine frowned as she wiped away the milk.
+Jasmine wiped away the milk.
 "Maybe I am nothing.
 Just throw me out like old nachos."

-"Why can I not be as important as a phone."
+"Can I not be as important as a phone?"

 "Oh, so if I was some kind of whore...?"